qirtaiba/deaddove/readme.txt

 - **Custom Styling Options**: Provide options to style blurred content and buttons using CSS.
 - **BuddyBoss Support**: Add user content warning settings module to BuddyBoss Account Settings screen.
 - **Apply Shortcode from Editing Toolbar**: Simpler application of content warnings to text selections.

+== Upgrade Notice ==

+Version 1.0 is the first release.
+Please report any issues or bugs to the plugin author for resolution.

 == License ==